ttracyt/CO2-Emission/README.md

   Hannah Ritchie, Max Roser and Pablo Rosado (2020) - "CO₂ and Greenhouse Gas Emissions".
 Published online at OurWorldInData.org.
 Retrieved from: 'https://ourworldindata.org/co2-and-other-greenhouse-gas-emissions' [Online Resource]

+# Images of our interactive charts we've created in Tableau (public link will be linked below as well).

 ## Data cleaning & scrubbing:

 Before we used the dataset, some changes were made.
 First, we added a new column titled 'Total' which is the sum of each fuel type within that country.
 Next, we added replaced the spaces with underscores in each column name.